awslabs/aws-config-engine-for-compliance-as-code/README.md

 6. Deploy easily in dozens of accounts: by having a 1-step process for any new application account via AWS CloudFormation.
 7. Protect the code base: by centralizing the code base of all the compliance-as-code rules in a “compliance account”.
 8. Enable a cost-effective approach by limiting the number of individual AWS Config Rules, when required.
-9. Make use of the AWS Config Rules Dashboard to display the details of compliance status of your AWS resources.
+9. Make use of the AWS Config Rules Dashboard to display the details of compliance status of your AWS resources by setting up Config Aggregator.
 10. Notify on non-compliant resources by triggering an Amazon SNS topic.

 ## Demo